avipeels/components/GOTCHAS.md

 8. Critical dependency: the request of a dependency is an expression In webpack config file
       > externals: { express: 'express'},

+9. lerna ERR! fatal: could not read Username for 'https://github.com': No such device or address while running `npm run releaseVersion:alpha`